wp-plugins/bing-website-translator/readme.txt

 * Import/Export settings to easily transfer configurations.
 * For feature requests, please [contact us](https://www.prisna.net/contact-us/).

+= Support: =
+* Create a ticket here in the WordPress support forum: [https://wordpress.org/support/plugin/bing-website-translator](https://wordpress.org/support/plugin/bing-website-translator)
+* Or you can also ask for assistance directly from our website: [https://www.prisna.net/contact-us/](https://www.prisna.net/contact-us/)

 = Advantages over similar plugins: =
 There are a number of Bing translation plugins in this great repository.
 However, most of them haven't been carefully built.
 Here's a list of reasons of why you should choose this plugin: